LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ### Dataset

 The `Dataset` abstract class implements most of the methods needed by the library.
-To use an custom dataset, you must define a new class, which inherit from the `Dataset` one
+To use a custom dataset, you must define a new class, which inherit from the `Dataset` one
 Don't forget to call the `Dataset.__init__()` via the super function.
 It will require some parameters.
 Here is the structure of the `Dataset` generator:

 ```python